Wilton Second-Degree Strangulation Lawyer

 Strangulation in the second-degree requires “… the intent to impede the ability of such other person to breathe or restrict blood circulation”.
-A skilled defense attorney may be able to prove that the facts of your case do not support a finding of this level of intent.
+A skilled Wilton second-degree strangulation attorney may be able to prove that the facts of your case do not support a finding of this level of intent.

 What are the Penalties for Second-Degree Strangulation?

 State law classifies strangulation in the second-degree as a Class D Felony.
 It is punishable by a fine as high as $5,000, up to five years’ incarceration, and/or up to three years’ probation.

 How Can an Attorney Help?